 Case against former Okay teacher returned to state

 Nov.
-9—A former Okay High School teacher accused of lewd molestation will be prosecuted by Muskogee County instead of federal prosecutors.
+10—A former Okay High School teacher accused of lewd molestation will be prosecuted by Muskogee County instead of federal prosecutors.

 Travis Sloat is accused of surreptitiously capturing images of an underage girl preparing to shower at his home on Nov.
 30, 2021.
 The case originally was turned over to the Federal Bureau of Investigation.